 See how this simple video template can get your followers excited for such an event:

 People love to feel like they’re getting an inside deal.
 One of the more fun and interactive marketing ideas for restaurants is to hold a giveaway and there are numerous ways to do this.
-You can hold a simple contest and give away a free meal to the winner.
-You can also let your social media followers know you’ll mark down a menu if a certain number of them respond to a post.
+You may hold a simple contest and give away a free meal to the winner.
+Furthermore, let your social media followers know you’ll mark down a menu if a certain number of them respond to a post.
 You have a great opportunity to get really creative here.

 Check out this restaurant video advertising 35% off their new menu.